How To Choose The Right Hydration for the Season

 What to Apply First

-Pro Tip: For the ultimate hydration boost, always apply oil, serum, or moisturizer on top of moist skin!
-Using a alcohol-free toning mist makes this an easy thing to do.
+Using an alcohol-free toning mist makes this an easy thing to do.
 Just spray and work quickly before the mist evaporates, and apply your first layer of hydration.
-I recommend applying the lightest texture serum to the heaviest cream.
+I recommend applying the lightest texture serum to the heaviest cream in that order.

 Facial Oils